-None of the log events in the batch can be older than 14 days or older than the retention period of the log group.
+None of the log events in the batch can be more than 14 days in the past.
+Also, none of the log events can be from earlier than the retention period of the log group.

 A batch of log events in a single request cannot span more than 24 hours.
 Otherwise, the operation fails.

 The maximum number of log events in a batch is 10,000.

 The quota of five requests per second per log stream